DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/Art Feedback/06-12 Allister Model Feedback.md

 The thighs are fire.

 Something about the way the calves are exaggerated looks a little off to me.
-I think it's because the calves aren't flatter from the front like the ones in the refs.
+I think it's because the calves aren't flatter from the front with the calf's thickness coming from the sides and back like the ones in the refs.

 ![](<../../../../_Meta/Attachments/Pasted image 20250612150226.png>)

-Here
+Generally, in these models, I see the calves following a more pentagonal shape.
+The front of the leg is f